 Gates of the Arctic is open year-round, but call each office to confirm hours.
-Bettles Ranger Station/Visitor Center is open daily in the summer from 8 a.m. to 5 p.m., and weekdays from 1 p.m. to 5 p.m. the rest of the year, though it may be unmanned from October-December.
+Bettles Ranger Station/Visitor Center is open daily in the summer from 8 a.m. to 5 p.m., and weekdays from 1 p.m. to 5 p.m. the rest of the year, though it may be unstaffed mid-October until mid-February.
 Phone: (907) 692-5494.
-The Arctic Interagency Visitor Center in Coldfoot is open daily, Memorial Day to Labor Day, from 11 a.m. to 10 p.m.
+The Arctic Interagency Visitor Center in Coldfoot is open daily from mid-May through mid-September.
 Phone: (907) 678-5209.
-The Anaktuvuk Pass Ranger Station has a visitor center in summer.
-Call (907) 661-3520 for hours.
-For more information visit nps.gov/gaar.
+The Anaktuvuk Pass Ranger Station is open to the public during the summer, hours will vary depending on the schedule of the NPS ranger based there.
+Call (907) 661-3520.
+For more information visit nps.gov/gaar, or call the Fairbanks Alaska Public Lands Information Center at (907) 459-3730 when the seasonal visitor center operations are closed.